pact-foundation/pact-php/README.md

 ### Publishing Pacts
 There are several hopefully self explanatory functions in ```PactBrokerConnector```:

-- PublishFile - reads the JSON from a file
+- publishFile - reads the JSON from a file
-- PublishJson - publishes from a JSON string
+- publishJson - publishes from a JSON string
-- PublishPact - publishes from a ```ProviderServicePactFile``` object
+- publish - publishes from a ```ProviderServicePactFile``` object

 ```php
 <?php